Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-instances.rst

 - Reference to the smart contract module.
 - Name of the init function.
 - Parameter to the init function.
-- Amount of GTU for the instance.
+- Amount of CCD for the instance.

 The init function can signal that it does not wish to create a new instance with those parameters.
 If the init function accepts the parameters, it sets